The Compensation Types in a Medical Device Lawsuit

-Using Jennings’ example, the man with the recalled hip may easily argue for compensatory damages such as the cost of the medical procedure, lost wages, and other outside expenses that stemmed from it.
-And though his pain and suffering may be less than the second example, it’s still worth arguing “because he shouldn’t have had to go through another surgery,” Jennings says.
-“He’s spending six weeks to six months to recuperate, and he should be compensated for that.”
+Using Jennings’ example, the person with the recalled hip may easily argue for compensatory damages such as the cost of the medical procedure, lost wages, and other outside expenses that stemmed from it.
+And though their pain and suffering may be less than the second example, it’s still worth arguing, “since they shouldn’t have had to go through another surgery,” Jennings says.
+“They’re spending six weeks to six months to recuperate, and they should be compensated for that.”

 How Much Is My Case Worth?

-Commonly mass torts litigators are paid a percentage of the recovery—Jennings says it typically ranges from 33 to 40% in Arkansas.
-As for when you receive payment, it depends on the litigation, but in settlement programs it commonly takes six to 12 months before payments are made.
+Commonly mass torts litigators are paid a percentage of the recovery—Jennings says it typically ranges from 33 to 40 percent in Arkansas.
+As for when you receive payment, it depends on the litigation, but in settlement programs, it commonly takes six to 12 months before payments are made.